slaclab/rogue/docs/src/interfaces/stream/sending.rst

 frame to the connected Slaves.
 The main difference is that accessing the Frame data can be done more directly using an interator.

+In order to use a custom c++ Master subclass in python, you will need to build it into a c++ python module.
+See the section on :ref:`installing_custom`.

 The example below shows the most direct method for updating data within a frame using an iterator.
 Here we both de-reference the iterator directly to update specific locations and we use std::copy to move data from data buffer into the Frame.